see7e/cs50x/week4/README.md

     }
     ```

     Notice that the first character at the location of `s` is printed.
-Then, the character at the location `s + 1` is printed, and so on.
+Then, the character at the location `s + 1` is printed, and so on. **Remember that memory addresses are indeed numbers, and we can jump on each "slot" of the string (*or i.e. and array*) incrementing the bite size of each element.**

 -   Can you imagine what would happen if you attempted to access something at location `s + 50`?
+	If you touch another segment of memory belonged by any other object the compiler will return a `SegmentationFault (core dumped)` error.

 	Hackers sometimes attempt to gain access to items in memory they should not have access to.
 If you attempt this, the program will likely quit as a safety precaution.

 ## Comparing Strings

 -   A string of characters is simply an array of characters identified by its first byte.
--   Recall that last week we proposed that we could not compare two strings using the `==` operator.
+-   Recall that last week we proposed that we could not compare two strings using the ` == ` operator.
--   Utilizing the `==` operator in an attempt to compare strings will attempt to compare the memory locations of the strings instead of the characters therein.
+-   Utilizing the ` == ` operator in an attempt to compare strings will attempt to compare the memory locations of the strings instead of the characters therein.
 Accordingly, we recommended the use of `strcmp`.
 -   To illustrate this, type `code compare.c` and write code as follows:

     ```c